weixsong/elasticlunr.js/README.md

 var doc1 = {
     "id": 1,
-    "title": "Oracle released its latest database Oracle 12g", "body": "Yestaday Oracle has released its new database Oracle 12g, this would make more money for this company and lead to a nice profit report of annual year."
+    "title": "Oracle released its latest database Oracle 12g", "body": "Yesterday Oracle has released its new database Oracle 12g, this would make more money for this company and lead to a nice profit report of annual year."
 }

 var doc2 = {